Operator Splitting with Hamilton-Jacobi-based Proximals

 \subsection{DYS: Overlapping Group LASSO}

 We consider the following overlapping group LASSO problem,

 where $\{\beta_g\}_{g=1}^G$ denote possibly overlapping groups of coefficients, and $w_g > 0$ are group-specific weights.
 We evaluate overlapping group LASSO on the GSE2034 breast cancer gene expression dataset, a widely used benchmark for high-dimensional, low-sample-size prediction in genomics.
 The dataset consists of primary tumor samples profiled using Affymetrix microarrays, with a binary clinical outcome indicating disease relapse.
 Gene expression values are mapped from probes to gene symbols using platform annotations, averaged across duplicate probes, log-transformed and standardized.
-To reduce dimensionality and noise, we perform univariate feature selection using a two-sample $t$-test and retain the top $1{,}000$ genes.
 Overlapping groups are constructed from curated KEGG pathways.
 Analytical approach is solved using FoGLASSO as recommended, \cite{YuanLiuYe2011}.
-DYS-HJ approach uses a backtracking scheme implemented by \cite{PedregosaGidel2018ICML} with the HJ-Prox called on the overlapping group lasso.
+DYS-HJ approach uses a backtracking scheme implemented by \cite{PedregosaGidel2018ICML} with the HJ-Prox called on the overlapping group LASSO.